What is Vacant Possession? A definition and guide

 Chances are, your property sale or purchase will be completed without a hitch; however, there are still opportunities for things to go wrong.

-For example, the risk that comes with buying a tenanted property with vacant possession on completion is that the tenants may refuse to leave the property or remove their belongings by the agreed date.
-In another scenario, a seller who agreed to vacant possession upon completion may not empty the property on time if their own move has fallen through at the last minute.
+For example, the risk of buying a tenanted property with vacant possession on completion is that the tenants may refuse to vacate or remove their belongings by the agreed date.
+In another scenario, a seller who agreed to vacant possession upon completion may not vacate the property on time if their own move falls through at the last minute.
 Provided that vacant possession was agreed at the exchange of contracts, you should be legally protected as the buyer and should be able to make a claim in both cases.

 Where does conveyancing come in?

-Due to the legal implications vacant possession holds, a conveyancer will be able to help advise you on your next actions if a property isn’t vacated on time, or if you’re buying a property subject to an existing tenancy, they will be able to give specialist legal advice on the active tenancy agreements.
+Due to the legal implications of vacant possession, a conveyancer can advise you on your next steps if a property isn’t vacated on time, or if you’re buying a property subject to an existing tenancy, they can provide specialist legal advice on the active tenancy agreements.

 If you want more advice on vacant possession or are looking for help with buying or selling your home, don’t hesitate to get in touch or get a free quote.